yaricom/english-article-correction/README.md

 ## Conclusions

-As result of provided experiment and analysis several conclusions can be made:
+As result of conducted experiments and analysis, several main findings can be stated:
-1. The provided data corpora has small number of samples which excludes building of advanced predictive models based on neural network methods.
+1. The provided data corpora have a small number of samples which excludes building of advanced predictive models based on neural network methods.
 2. The best predictive performance was achieved with ensemble classifiers based on decision trees architecture.
 3. Among tried decision tree algorithms the best prediction score was achieved with [Random Forest Classifier](http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html)
-4. It was found that optimal number of estimators for classifier is 15000.
-Other parameters was selected as by default.
+4. It was found that the optimal number of estimators for the classifier is 15000.
+Other parameters were selected as by default.

 The results for validation corpora by running `evaluate.py` script:
 ```